 Is it possible to not spread your political views in this financial newsletter?
 Not everyone, myself included, agrees with your political views.

 Money and Power

-It’s not because we’re a political zealot.
+That’s not because we’re a political zealot.
 We’re not.
-We wish it’d all go away.
+We wish everything political would go away.

-And it’s not because we’re extreme on either end of the political spectrum.
+And it’s not because we’re an extremist on either end of the political spectrum.
 We’re not.
-We know that nuts fall on both sides of the tree.
+We know the nuts fall on both sides of the tree.

-We can’t help but “spread our political views” in a financial newsletter because it’s those damned politicians who control our financial fortunes.
+We can’t help but “spread our political views” in a financial newsletter because it’s the damned politicians who control our financial futures.

-We got in trouble when we said it a decade ago, but we’ll say it again today.
-The biggest threat to our wealth is the folks in Washington… no matter which side of the aisle they sit on.
+We got in trouble when we said it a decade ago, but we’ll say it again today: The biggest threats to our wealth are the folks in Washington… no matter which side of the aisle they sit on.